As May winds down and the days grow that bit longer, the forecast might be mixed but there’s still plenty to look forward to.

 Ireland | May 16th-25th

-National Biodiversity Week continues this weekend with fun and free ways for families to explore Ireland’s wildlife.
-From scavenger hunts to photography challenges, there’s something for all ages to enjoy.
+National Biodiversity Week continues with fun, free ways for families to explore Ireland’s wildlife.
+From scavenger hunts to photography challenges, there’s something for everyone to enjoy.

-Events on Saturday include orienteering and nature trails at the National Museum in Mayo, and the launch of the Clew Bay Garden Trail with Éanna Ní Lamhna.
-On Sunday, families can enjoy wild bee walks and biodiversity tours at the Botanic Gardens in Dublin, plus a bug and spider encounter with Collie Ennis in South Dublin.
+Saturday includes orienteering and nature trails at the National Museum in Mayo, and the launch of the Clew Bay Garden Trail with Éanna Ní Lamhna.
+On Sunday, families can join wild bee walks and biodiversity tours at the Botanic Gardens in Dublin, plus a bug and spider encounter with Collie Ennis in South Dublin.

 Leitrim Cycling Festival